 Julia Whitney is an executive coach who helps Design, Product and Tech leaders iterate to leadership excellence.
 Her current client list includes leaders and leadership teams from Facebook, DropBox, CapitalOne, ANZ Bank, SimplyBusiness, Accenture, etc. Julia is a frequent conference speaker and also has the great pleasure of co-hosting Clearleft’s Leading Design Retreats.

 Julia brings her own experience as a board level leader to her coaching practice.
-She’s led design teams at the intersection of media and digital for more than 20 years, in both the U.S. and the UK, most recently as General Manager and Executive Creative Director for the BBC’s 150 person strong UX&D department.
+She’s led design teams at the intersection of media and digital for more than 20 years, in both the U.S and the UK, most recently as GM and ECD for the BBC’s 150 person UX&D department.

 How can we design leaders make great decisions?
 One good way is to draw on our richest resource: our team.